 Oceania also prides itself on its extensive wine list, which features some surprising choices.
 Wine regions from around the world are recognized, including Chile, Australia, France, Italy and California.
-My preference was the excellent Chateauneuf du Pape I enjoyed at the Polo Grill.
-I was also intrigued by the description of the 1999 Alfredo Prunotto Barbaresco D.O.C.G., listed as "Firm, tight and earthy, with intense raspberry, plum, berry and anise flavors that gain a touch of tea and spice."

-All of these restaurants offer complimentary espresso and cappuccino during meal times.
+All of these restaurants offer complimentary espresso and cappuccino during mealtimes.

-Two notes: One night -- the night after joining the cruise -- my jetlag got to me, and I conked out until midnight, missing supper completely.
-I awoke famished and ordered the Captain's Pantry salad from room service; it was fantastic -- perfect for a midnight meal.
-I recommend asking for the Caesar dressing on the side.
-I don't know exactly how chefs make its Caesar dressing, but Oceania could increase revenue substantially if they would bottle it for sale.
+Note: One night -- the night after joining the cruise -- our jetlag got to us, and we conked out until midnight, missing dinner completely.
+We awoke famished and ordered the Captain's Pantry salad from room service; it was fantastic -- perfect for a midnight meal.
+We recommend asking for the Caesar dressing on the side.
+We don't know exactly how chefs make the Caesar dressing, but Oceania could increase revenue substantially if they would bottle it for sale.